barrett370/Notes/Y3/NISO/source/NISO-Lecture11.md

 ### Fitness Sharing

-Initially introduced by Goldberg adn Richardson in 1987.
+Initially introduced by Goldberg and Richardson in 1987.
 It alters only the fitness assignment stage of a GA, it must be the last applied before selection.

 Fitness sharing transforms the fitness of an individual into a shared group fitness.
 It relies on the idea that fitness is a finite resource within each niche.